Blowing the Whistle on Data Breaches and Cybersecurity Flaws

 A contractor’s failure to comply with cybersecurity-related contract terms can give rise to liability under the federal False Claims Act, which empowers whistleblowers to report fraud and misconduct in government contracts and programs.
 The FCA allows whistleblowers to bring a lawsuit on the government’s behalf and share in the government’s recovery.

-Successful whistleblower actions have been brought regarding failures by information technology companies to comply with government standards, although no recoveries yet involve the cybersecurity standards specifically.
+Successful whistleblower actions have been brought regarding failures by information technology companies to comply with government standards, and in July, 2019, the first-ever settlement involving violations of the cybersecurity standards became public, in a case involving a Constantine Cannon client.

 - In April, 2019, IT supplier Fortinet agreed to pay more than $500,000 to resolve an FCA case brought by a whistleblower alleging that it routinely supplied the government with products made in China and then doctored the products’ labels to make it appear that they complied with the federal Trade Agreements Act.
 In announcing the settlement, the government emphasized that it was “committed to combatting procurement fraud and cyber risk within U.S. Department of Defense programs.”